About Ames

 Vital records for Ames, Dodge County, Nebraska including birth certificates, death certificates, and marriage licenses are available through the Nebraska Department of Health.
 Requests can be made online, by mail, or in person.
 The Dodge County Clerk's office may also issue certified copies.
 Valid identification and proof of eligibility are required.

 To register to vote in Ames, Nebraska, residents can register online through the Nebraska Secretary of State's website, by mail, or in person at the Dodge County elections office.
 Nebraska requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Nebraska Secretary of State's voter lookup tool.
-For local municipal elections in Ames, contact the Dodge County Clerk's office for schedules and ballot information.
+For local county and state elections (Ames is an unincorporated community in Dodge County and does not hold municipal elections), contact the Dodge County Clerk's office for schedules and ballot information.

 Property records for Ames, Nebraska are maintained by the Dodge County Assessor's Office and the Dodge County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Dodge County, including parcels in Ames.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Dodge County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Nebraska counties provide online property record searches through their county websites.
-For in-person requests, visit the Dodge County offices at the county courthouse.
 The Dodge County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Ames, Nebraska residents are available through both county and state offices.
 The Nebraska Department of Health and Human Services, Vital Records, located in Lincoln, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Nebraska.
 Orders can be placed online, by mail, or in person.
 Locally, the Dodge County Clerk's office issues marriage licenses and maintains marriage records for Dodge County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.